BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 )
 ```

-As their name indicate, variables can be reassigned and we can give them any new value (dynamic types) at any time.
+As their name indicates, variables can be reassigned and we can give them any new value (dynamic types) at any time.

 ## Arrays